gyotro/NodeJS_CAP_SAP_devcontainer/README.md

 - cds add lint --> add lint to the project
 - cds lint . --> verify the project
 - DEBUG=all cds lint . --> same as cds lint . but showing all the steps
+- CDS_CONFIG='<variable to be changed>' --> changes the value of that env variable
+- cds env get <variable>
+- cds env ls folders --> list all directories under folder env